s-a-malik/Escrow-Hardhat/readme.md

 From the initial repo clone, I have added the following features:

 - Works on Rinkeby testnet (see example deployed contract @ ...)
+Verified contract.
 - added revert functionality to the contract to return funds to depositor if arbiter wants to (with hardhat tests).
 - Can pull the status of any deployed contract given the address (solves the persistancy issue).
 - Converted wei to ETH for more user friendly experience.